kubermatic/kubermatic/hack/ci/README.md

 This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the etcd-launcher tests.

+## run-ipam-e2e-tests.sh

+This script sets up a local KKP installation in kind, deploys a couple of test Presets and Users and then runs the IPAM e2e tests.

 ## run-konnectivity-e2e-test.sh